 Welcome to ESPN Insider's 2013 ranking of the top 100 prospects in baseball.

 This is my sixth such ranking for Insider, and there has been quite a bit of turnover from last year's list.
-The top four players from last year all received too much playing time in the majors in 2012 to qualify again, and the top two, Mike Trout and Bryce Harper, won their respective league's Rookie of the Year awards.
+The top four players from last year all received too much playing time in the majors in 2012 to qualify again; the top two, Mike Trout and Bryce Harper, won their respective leagues' rookie of the year awards.
 Baltimore's Manny Machado would have ranked second on this list but lost his rookie status in September after he crossed the 130 at-bat threshold.
-This year's list shows the depth in the minors in shortstops and right-handed pitching, with a shortage of talent behind the plate.
+This year's list shows the depth in the minors right now in shortstops and right-handed pitching, with a shortage of talent behind the plate.

 • Only players who have signed professional contracts are eligible.

-• When ranking players, I consider scouting reports on players -- usually my own, supplementing with conversations with other scouts and front-office executives as needed -- and performance, adjusted for age and context.
+• When ranking players, I consider scouting reports on players -- usually my own, supplementing with conversations with other scouts and front-office executives as needed -- as well as performance, adjusted for age and context.
 I've made one adjustment in my ranking philosophy in recent years, favoring higher-upside prospects over lower-ceiling prospects who are closer to the majors.
-This better reflects how these players are valued now by front offices and scouting departments and gives me a chance to deliver more information on prospects whose names or scouting reports might be new to you.
+This better reflects how these players are valued now by front offices and scouting departments, and gives me a chance to deliver more information on prospects whose names or scouting reports might be new to you.

 • I've included last year's rank for players who appeared in the top 100 last offseason.
 An "ineligible" player (IE) was still an amateur at this time last January, whereas an "unranked" player (UR) was eligible but didn't make the cut.
 I've also tagged players who were on last year's sleepers list or list of 10 players who just missed the cut.